httptoolkit/httptoolkit/README.md

 Want to go further, and make changes directly?
 There's a lot you can get involved with, and **all contributors get free HTTP Toolkit Pro** (more background on this [over here](https://httptoolkit.tech/blog/free-as-in-beer)).

 That includes code contributions, but documentation improvements, article & blog posts elsewhere about the project, bug & security reports, and anything else that helps drive HTTP Toolkit forwards.
 The goal is to reward anything that helps drive HTTP Toolkit development or bring it to new people.
-To get your subscription, [get in touch](https://httptoolkit.tech/contact) once you've made your contribution, with the email you'd like associated with your account.
+To claim your Pro account, [get in touch](https://httptoolkit.tech/contact) once you've made your contribution, with the email you'd like associated with your account.
 Feel free to get in touch with any other questions about this too.

 ### Where to start

 This [github organization](https://github.com/httptoolkit) contains the entire project.

 Yes, even the account management servers, even the paid features, _everything_.
-All of that is open source, licensed as a mixture of copyleft AGPL (for the HTTP Toolkit-specific components, ensuring all direct derivative projects are open-source too) and very relaxed Apache-2/MIT licenses (for all the general-purpose reusable libraries).
+All of that is open source, licensed as a mixture of copyleft AGPL (for the HTTP Toolkit-specific components, ensuring all direct derivative projects are open-source too) and permissive Apache-2/MIT licenses (for all the general-purpose reusable libraries).

 The main repos you might be interested in are: